thomasbelliott/516-1/README.md

 #### Grading (5 points total)

 - Your program is syntactically correct: 1 point.
+- Your program follows formatting guidelines: 1 point.
-- Your program displays the frequency dictionary correctly: 3 points.
+- Your program displays the frequency dictionary correctly: 2 points.
-- Your program calculates and displays TTR correctly: 2 points.
+- Your program calculates and displays TTR correctly: 1 point.

 ## Study Guides